Voronoi diagram: Examples

-Certain body-centered tetragonal lattices give a tessellation of space with rhombo-hexagonal dodecahedra.

 For the set of points (x, y) with x in a discrete set X and y in a discrete set Y, we get rectangular tiles with the points not necessarily at their centers.

 Higher-order Voronoi diagrams

 Although a normal Voronoi cell is defined as the set of points closest to a single point in S, an nth-order Voronoi cell is defined as the set of points having a particular set of n points in S as its n nearest neighbors.
 Higher-order Voronoi diagrams also subdivide space.